 Liz was born in Dublin, where she now lives with her husband, musician and sound engineer Richard McCullough.

-Since first writing for broadcast in 2003, Liz has gone from strength to strength.
-Between 2003 and 2013, Liz worked as a Story Associate on the popular television soap opera Fair City.
+Liz first began to write for broadcast in 2003.
+Between 2003 and 2013, she worked as a Story Associate on the popular television soap opera Fair City.
 She had several pieces accepted for Sunday Miscellany, a radio series on RTE Radio 1 specialising in nostalgic autobiographical writing.

 Subsequently, she had two children’s stories accepted by the Fiction 15 series for the same broadcaster.

 In 2006, her first short story for adults, Alice, was shortlisted for the Francis McManus Short Story Prize.

 Liz went on to write a children’s animation series called The Resistors for TG4.
 Her half-hour drama, The Appointment was one of four winners chosen to be broadcast live on TG4 in the Seomra Sé series.

 Liz’s radio drama, Appearances, represented Ireland at the New York Festivals in 2008.